-- Carefully remove the appliance and components from the packaging. - The vent system components and decorative barrier fronts may be shipped in separate packages. - If packaged separately, the log set must be installed. - Report to your dealer any parts damaged in shipment.
+- Carefully remove the appliance and components from the packaging. - The vent system components and decorative barrier fronts may be shipped in separate packages. - · Media required. - · Report to your dealer any parts damaged in shipment.

 Hearth & Home Technologies disclaims any responsibility for, and the warranty will be voided by, the following actions: